saintly2k/FoOlSlideX/README.md

 - Add Chapters/Edit them
 - Bookmark Mangas & Chapters via Cookies
 - View Bookmarks & keep track of them

+## Contributing

+Contributions are ALWAYS welcome!
+Even if it's just improving a language-file.
+Really!

+Make sure you follow these rules!

+- Commit Message should follow this title system: [TYP-xxx] where xxx is the typ type. ([See more in deathnotes.txt at the footer where types are declared](https://github.com/saintly2k/FoOlSlideX/blob/master/deathnotes.txt))
+- Code should somewhat be clean and readable
+- Notes in the code should be in ENGLISH and no other language (except language files)

 ## Video-Guides